Helsinki-NLP/OpusFilter/README.md

 is easy to load as a [pandas](https://pandas.pydata.org/) DataFrame using the [`json_normalize`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.io.json.json_normalize.html) method.

+### Using score files

+#### `join`

+Join two or more score files.

+Parameters:

+* `inputs`: input files containing scores in JSON Lines format
+* `output`: output file for joined scores
+* `keys`: a list of top-level keys for each input file (default none)

+If a list of keys is provided, the input objects are inserted under the corresponding key.
+If the keys are not provided, or corresponding key is null, output object will be updated with the input object and existing keys will be overwritten.

+#### `sort`

+Sort files based on score values.

+Parameters:

+* `inputs`: input files to sort
+* `outputs`: sorted output files
+* `values`: input file for values used in sorting
+* `reverse`: true for descending sort (default false)
+* `key`: if values file contain JSON objects, use the key to select field (default none)
+* `type`: force type conversion for the value (`float`, `int`, or `str`; default none)

+The values file should contain one JSON object per line.
+If the line cannot be interpreted as a JSON object, it is read as a plain unicode string.
+Dots (.) in the key are interpreted as multiple get operations (e.g. `x.y` expects that there is key `x` under the key `y`).
+The type conversion can be used for example to force that the values are compared as strings.

 ### Training language and alignment models

 #### `train_ngram`